DanielG/cabal-helper/README.md

 # cabal-helper

-`cabal-helper` provides a library which wraps the internal use of anexecutable to lift the restrictions imposed by linking against versions of GHC before `7.10`.
-This has the pleasant side effect of isolating the user from having to deal with Cabal version changes manually as `cabal-helper` can simply recompile it's helper program automatically as needed.

-`cabal-helper` uses a wrapper executable to compile the actual cabal-helper executable at runtime while linking against an arbitrary version of Cabal.
-This runtime-compiled helper executable is then used to extract various bits and peices from Cabal's on disk state (dist/setup-config) written by it's configure command.
+Cabal's little helper provides access to build information gathered by `cabal` when configuring a project.
+Specifically we're interested in retrieving enough information to bring up a compiler session, using the GHC API, which is similar to running `cabal repl` in a project.

+While simple in principle this is complicated by the fact that the information Cabal writes to disk is in an unstable format and only really accessible through the Cabal API itself.

+Since we do not want to bind the user of a development tool which utilises this library to a specific version of Cabal we compile the code which interfaces with the Cabal library's API on the user's machine, at runtime, against whichever version of Cabal was used to write the on disk information for a given project.

-In addition to this the wrapper executable also supports installing any version of Cabal from hackage in case it cannot be found in any available package database.
-The wrapper installs these instances of the Cabal library into a private package database so as to not interfere with the user's packages.
+If this version of Cabal is not available on the users machine anymore, which is fairly likely since cabal-install is usually linked statically, we have support for compiling the Cabal library also.
+In this case the library is installed into a private, isolated, package database in `$XDG_CACHE_DIR/cabal-helper` so as to not interfere with the user's package database.

-Furthermore the wrapper supports one special case namely reading a state file for Cabal itself.
-This is needed as Cabal compiles it's Setup.hs using itself and not using any version of Cabal installed in any package database.

-`cabal-helper` can compile with `Cabal >= 1.14` but requires `Cabal >= 1.16`
-at runtime.

 ## IRC